osmandapp/docs/content/osmand/map/map-context-menu.md

 - {% data variables.android-values.avoid_road %} - allows to mark place that you would like to avoid for [navigation](/osmand/navigation/route-navigation).

-### Change objects position
+### Change object position

 ![Action Change position Android](/assets/images/map/action_change_position_android.png) ![Action Change position iOS](/assets/images/map/action_change_position_ios.png)

 ![Action Change position UI Android](/assets/images/map/action_change_position_ui_android.png)

-This action allows you to change the location for your points (Marker, Favorite, Created POI, Audio/Video Note or Track Waypoint).
-Click to this action for choose point and move your screen for new location.
+Almost every created object by you is moveable i.e. Marker, Favorite, Created POI, Audio/Video Note or Track Waypoint.
+Select first object on the map and then use '{% data variables.android-values.change_markers_position %}' to move it to a new location.

-- {% data variables.android-values.change_markers_position %} - moves selected Marker, Favorite, Created POI, Audio/Video Note or Track Waypoint  to another location.

 ### Plan a route

 ![Action Plan a route Android](/assets/images/map/action_plan_route_android.png)

+You can start a route planning from a selected point via object context menu.

-Opens ['Plan a route'](/osmand/plan-route/create-route) tool with the selected point as the first point.
+Read more about ['Plan a route'](/osmand/plan-route/create-route) tool.

-- {% data variables.android-values.plan_a_route %} - opens ["Plan a route"](/osmand/plan-route/create-route) tool and select chosen point as the beginning of a route.

 ### Update / Download Online Maps

 ![Action Download online map Android](/assets/images/map/action_download_online_map_android.png) ![Action Download online map iOS](/assets/images/map/action_download_online_map_ios.png)

-Action is for download and update online maps (tiles).
-Full instruction about it read [here](/osmand/map/raster-maps#download--update-tiles).

-- {% data variables.android-values.shared_string_download_map %} - allows downloading online map (tiles) in the buffer for using in offline.
-- {% data variables.android-values.update_tile %} - allows udating online map (tiles).
+To update or download online maps (tiles) at specific location, you can use object context menu: {% data variables.android-values.shared_string_download_map %} and {% data variables.android-values.update_tile %}.
+Please refer to [full instruction](/osmand/map/raster-maps#download--update-tiles).

 ### Update / Download Vector Maps

 ![Action Download vector map Android](/assets/images/map/action_download_vector_map_android.png) ![Action Download vector map iOS](/assets/images/map/action_download_vector_map_ios.png)

-Action allows [updating or downloading OsmAnd maps (vector and terrain)](/osmand/start-with/download-maps) by clicking to the map  using special buttons on Map Context menu.

-For **Android** clicking on the map for Zoom 3-7.
-There is next information in the Map Context menu: name, type and size of a choosing map data.:

-- {% data variables.android-values.shared_string_download %} - allows to download a map of selected region.
-- {% data variables.android-values.shared_string_update %} - allows to update a map of selected region.
-- {% data variables.android-values.live_update %} - starts to update [a live map](osmand/personal) of selected region.
-- {% data variables.android-values.download_select_map_types %} - opens the dialogue for choosing any data like [terrain maps](/osmand/plugins/contour-lines#terrain-settings), [contour lines](/osmand/plugins/contour-lines#contour-lines-settings), [wikipedia](/osmand/plugins/wikipedia) of selected region for download.
+/assets/images/settings/download_region_map_via_worldmap.png

+In case there is no offline map present at selected location, for example map object menu was opened via Search or via specific Favorite, then the smallest possible map will be suggested to [download](/osmand/start-with/download-maps#download---map-context-menu).

+**Android**: If you have already [downloaded](/osmand/start-with/download-maps) OsmAnd maps (vector or terrain), it is possible to updated them via context menu.
+You will need to select the region on the map first - click on any location on worldwide zoom 3-7.

-Clicking to '{% data variables.android-values.rendering_category_details %}' button opens additional information about a map and a region of download: type and size of a map, link to a countre (region) wikipedia page, creating day of a map, population of a country.
+**Note**: if you have opened context menu for map region (region is higlighted), you will be able to see '{% data variables.android-values.rendering_category_details %}' about it: type and size of a map, link to a wikipedia page, language, population and other.

-For **iOS**, there is button for downloading a map of region in Map context menu.
-By clicking to this button start to download a map.

 ### * Add / Delete Parking point